XRPLF/xrpl-dev-portal/content/introduction/crypto-wallets.md

 ---
 html: crypto-wallets.html
 parent: intro-to-xrpl.html
+seo:
-blurb: Wallets provide a convenient way of managing your XRP on the XRP Ledger.
+    description: Wallets provide a convenient way of managing your XRP on the XRP Ledger.
 labels:
   - Blockchain
 ---